memfault/interrupt/_posts/2019-07-03-get-to-most-out-of-the-linker-map-file.md

 What's better than our good old friend to explain the basics of the map file?

 In order to learn about map files, let's compile a simple LED-blink program, and modify it to add a call to `atoi`.
 We will then use the map file to dissect the difference between both programs.
-The main file, available [here](../example/linker-map-post/main.c) for you to play with it, can be used as a replacement for the Blinky example from the nRF5 SDK.
+The main file, available [here](../example/linker-map-post/main.c) for you to play with, can be used as a replacement for the Blinky example from the nRF5 SDK.

 Let's build the simplest version of that project:
 ```c